-- 1. Inform the student of the student's option to remain at The Cottonwood School for a fifth year to complete The Cottonwood School's graduation requirements. - 2.
+- Inform the student of the student's option to remain at The Cottonwood School for a fifth year to complete The Cottonwood School's graduation requirements, consistent with the law regarding continuous enrollment and satisfactory progress for The Cottonwood students over age 19. - 2.
 Inform the student, and the educational rights holder for the student, about how remaining in school for a fifth year to complete The Cottonwood School's graduation requirements will affect the student's ability to gain admission to a postsecondary educational institution. - 3.
-Provide information to the student about transfer opportunities available through the California Community Colleges. - 4.
-Permit the student to stay at The Cottonwood School for a fifth year to complete The Cottonwood School's graduation requirements upon agreement with the student, if the student is 18 years of age or older, or, if the student is under 18 years of age, upon agreement with the educational rights holder for the student.
+Provide information to the student and the student's ERH about transfer opportunities available through the California Community Colleges. - 4.
+Permit the student to stay at The Cottonwood School for a fifth year to complete The Cottonwood School's graduation requirements upon agreement with the student, if the student is 18 years of age or older, or, if the student is under 18 years of age, upon agreement with the educational rights holder for the student. - 5.
+For a student identified as a foster youth, consult with the student, and the student's ERH, regarding the student's option to remain in the school of origin.